dgaydukov/cert-aws/files/sa.md

 There are 2 ways to backup
-* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days)
-* db snapshot - taken by user
+* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days) First snapshot contains full db instance, subsequent - incremental taking only what has been changed Storage volume snapshot - take daily during backup window + store transaction logs every 5 min - this allow for point-in-time recovery
-You can recover snapshot on the moment taken or by point-in-time (cause rds keeps db change logs)
+* manual backup - full snapshot taken by user at any time manually You can recover snapshot on the moment taken or by  (cause rds keeps db change logs)

 multi-AZ (failover) - HA:
 * primary - you main db that performs read/write